 8. Networking on LinkedIn

-The popularity of LinkedIn continues to grow as the platform proves itself to be a highly powerful tool.
-That is, this is such a fantastic place to find unique content related to cryptocurrency markets.
+The popularity of LinkedIn continues to grow as the platform proves itself to be a very powerful tool.
+In fact, this is such a fantastic place to find unique content related to cryptocurrency markets.

-Also, this is most definitely the best place to network and raise awareness for cryptocurrency projects.
+Additionally, this is most definitely the best place to network and raise awareness for cryptocurrency projects.
 As a rule, connecting with members is also extremely easy on LinkedIn in comparison with other platforms.
-Also, there are some potent, smart tools such as Linked Helper which can automate this process.
+Also, there are some potent, smart tools such as Linked Helper that can automate this process.

 9. Podcasting and Bloggers

 Another important aspect of marketing cryptocurrency comes in the form of consistency.
-In order to have a real impact, you need to always be on the look-out for opportunities to talk about the project.
-That is, you should seek to provide interviews at every ask and seek out popular podcasts on which you can talk about the project.
+In order to have a real impact, you need to always be on the lookout for opportunities to talk about the project.
+In other words, you should seek to provide interviews at every ask and seek out popular podcasts on which you can talk about the project.